How to Talk About Race and Racism With Your Family, According to Experts

 "This can help lead the conversation with personal accountability," says Dogan.
 "This could also be a place to recognize your privilege and the ways it manifests.
 Being vulnerable about your unlearning and relearning process can allow you to show up as a model for understanding race and racism in your family."

 If you want to prepare before discussing these topics, certified rehabilitation counselor and licensed professional counselor intern Devyn Walker suggests doing as much research as you can.
-“Some historical events you could discuss with your family are the Tulsa Bombing, Little Rock 9, and Central Park 5,” she notes.
-“You can also educate your family members on forms of passive racism such as education funding from property taxes or Eurocentric beauty standards.”
+"Some historical events you could discuss with your family are the Tulsa Bombing, Little Rock Nine, and Central Park Five," she notes.
+"You can also educate your family members on forms of passive racism such as education funding from property taxes or Eurocentric beauty standards."

 Another way you can begin the discussion is by using resources, such as books, movies, and other self-reflective activities, to guide your family.
 You can find some suggestions from Dogan below: